Cuba–South Africa relations

 Cuba–South Africa relations refer to the bilateral relations between Cuba and South Africa.
 Relations were strained during the apartheid era.
-Cuba has an embassy in Pretoria, South Africa has an embassy in Havana.
+Cuba has an embassy in Pretoria and South Africa has an embassy in Havana.

 Since the end of apartheid the South African government has sought to extend significant support to the Cuban government in the form of loans, payment for technical exchanges and advocacy support to end the United States embargo against Cuba.
 This includes a R84.6 million (US$ 5.46 million) loan in 2021, medical exchanges, contracts to service military equipment, and a R50 million (US$ 3.3 million) food aid donation in 2022 that was later revealed to be R350 million in value.
 Many of these initiatives have been controversial within South Africa where it has been argued that they divert government resources at high cost from domestic problems such as high rates of unemployment, failing infrastructure, poor quality government service delivery and poverty alleviation.